sbt/sbt-native-packager/src/sphinx/formats/graalvm-native-image.rst

 GraalVM's ``native-image`` compiles Java programs AOT (ahead-of-time) into native binaries.

-  https://www.graalvm.org/22.1/reference-manual/native-image/ documents the AOT compilation of GraalVM.
+  https://www.graalvm.org/latest/reference-manual/native-image/ documents the AOT compilation of GraalVM.

 The plugin supports both using a local installation of the GraalVM ``native-image`` utility, or building inside a Docker container.
 If you intend to run the native image on Linux, then building inside a Docker container is recommended since GraalVM native images can only be built for the platform they are built on.
-By building in a Docker container, you can build Linux native images not just on Linux but also on Windows and macOS.
+By building in a Docker container, you can build Linux native images not only on Linux but also on Windows and macOS and for different architectures like amd64 or arm64.

 Requirements
 ------------

 To build using a local installation of GraalVM, you must have the ``native-image`` utility of GraalVM in your ``PATH``.
+To build using a docker container, you must have a working installation of docker.
+To build for a different architecture, you must have docker with the buildx plugin and QEMU set up for the target architecture.

 ``native-image`` quick installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~